 “Earth hath enough of what you will.”

-Further, she says she doesn’t trust her flattery anymore and thus does not indulge herself in the sinful pleasures.
+Further, she says she doesn’t trust her flattery anymore and thus does not indulge herself in sinful pleasures.
 She is tired of being enslaved by her words and wants to break free.
-She isn’t pleased with the riches, and is her thoughts give her unparalleled fulfillment.
+She isn’t pleased with the riches, and her thoughts give her unparalleled fulfilment.
 Spirit’s robes aren’t made of materialistic satisfaction that soon fades away but are made up of the royal fabric of Heaven.

 She eats the “hidden manna,” meaning the hidden pleasure of Heaven, inaccessible by the Flesh and all materialistic and worldly pleasures.
 She says:

-“My Crown not Diamonds, Pearls, and gold,
+“My Crown, not Diamonds, Pearls, and gold,

 But such as Angels’ heads infold.